A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Model Description

 \section{Model Description}

-Consider a periodic mass-spring model of a 1D grounded monoatomic chain (MoA) as shown in Fig. \ref{fig:FIG1}a with mass, $m$, interaction stiffness, $k$ and onsite grounding stiffness, $k_\mathrm{g}$.
-The non-dimensional equation of motion for the $j^\mathrm{th}$ mass in an infinite MoA is given by,
+Consider a composite 3D structure shown in Fig. \ref{fig:FIG1}(a-ii).
+The axial dynamics of the 3D structure can be approximated as a periodic lumped mass-spring grounded monoatomic phononic crystal (MoA PnC) model (Fig. \ref{fig:FIG1}(a-i)) with mass, $m$, interaction stiffness, $k$, and onsite grounding stiffness, $k_\mathrm{g}$ (see Sec. \ref{sec:App_COMSOL}).
+The non-dimensional equation of motion for the $j^\mathrm{th}$ mass in an infinite MoA PnC is given by,